 - workforce planning

 - appraisal and end-of-year reviews

 - championing equality, diversity and inclusion

 - change management

 - coaching and mentoring activity

 - conflict management

 - continuous improvement

 - continuous professional development (CPD) activity and dissemination

 - effective delegation including role modelling, distributed leadership and empowerment strategies

 - feedback from individuals and others

 - how individual/team performance is celebrated

 - inspection reports and audits

 - use of leadership and management styles

 - organisational and team planning activity

 - peer and self-evaluations including examples of when practice has been challenged and improved

 - performance management

 - performance observations and feedback

 - performance, capability management and disciplinary records

 - policy and procedural development

 - quality improvement plans

 - recruitment processes

-- reporting lines evidencing roles/responsibilities and accountability
+- · reporting lines evidencing roles/responsibilities and accountability

 - role modelling

 - skills gap analysis

 - staff induction

 - suggestions box

 - supervision and appraisal

 - team collaboration and contribution to strategic and operational vision and plans

 - team collaboration with regards to quality (inspection reports and subsequent planning)

 - team meetings

 - values-based recruitment

 - work in collaboration with others to agree a team plan

 - work with experienced staff

 - workforce development

-LMAC 7A: Resource management in adult care (A/650/1924)
+LMAC 7A Resource management in adult care (A/650/1924)

+Unit summary

-Unit summary The a The aim of this unit is to provide learners with knowledge and understanding required to effect ively manage resour ces in adult care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Mandatory Mandatory Achieved/not yet Level 5 4 credits 30 GLH achieved
+The aim of this un The aim of this unit is to provide learners with the knowledge and understanding required to effectively

+mana ge resources in adult care.

+Assessment

+This unit is internally assessed via a portfolio of evidence.

+Mandatory Achieved/not yet Level 5 4 credits 30 GLH

+achieved

-Learning outcomes Assessment criteria The learner will: The learner can: Understand principles for effective resource management 1.1 Explain the impact of national and local strategies and priorities on resource planning and management including: financial resources physical resources human resources 1.2 Explain the importance of accurate forecasting for resource requirements 1.3 Explain the value of using assets and resources outside traditional services and in the community 1.4 Describe the place of technology as a resource in service delivery and service management 1.5 Describe the meaning of sustainability in terms of resource management in adult care 1.6 Explain roles, responsibilities and accountabilities for resource management within the organisation 1.7 Explain the importance of business continuity planning and the processes available Understand principles of 2.1 Explain the legislation , policy and practices underpinning safe and fair recruitment effective human resource 2.2 Describe approaches known to improve recruitment and retention of adult care staff management Describe recruitment, selection and induction processes in the organisation and own role in these 2.4 Explain the importance of ensuring employment practices are free from discrimination and harassment 2.5 Describe how to identify the numbers and patterns of staffing required to provide a person-centred outcomes-based service 2.6 Analyse factors that could influence staffing requirements and patterns Consider how to manage staffing patterns and adjust them to meet changing circumstances in own setting Explain succession and contingency planning for the workforce and ways to achieve this
+Learning outcomes Assessment criteria The learner will: The learner can: Understand principles 1.1 Explain the impact of national and local strategies and priorities on for effective resource resource planning and management, including: management financial resources physical resources human resources 1.2 Explain the importance of accurate forecasting for resource requirements 1.3 Explain the value of using assets and resources outside traditional services and in the community 1.4 Describe the place of technology as a resource in service delivery and service management 1.5 Describe the meaning of sustainability in terms of resource management in adult care 1.6 Explain roles, responsibilities and accountabilities for resource management within the organisation 1.7 Explain the importance of business continuity planning and the processes available 2.
+Understand principles 2.1 Explain the legislation , policy and practices underpinning safe and of effective human fair recruitment resource management 2.2 Describe approaches known to improve recruitment and retention of adult care staff 2.3 Describe recruitment, selection and induction processes in the organisation and own role in these 2.4 Explain the importance of ensuring employment practices are free from discrimination and harassment 2.5 Describe how to identify the numbers and patterns of staffing required to provide an outcomes-based, person-centred service 2.6 Analyse factors that could influence staffing requirements and patterns 2.7 Consider how to manage staffing patterns and adjust them to meet changing circumstances in own setting 2.8 Explain succession and contingency planning for the workforce and ways to achieve this